NetworkBlockDevice/nbd/doc/proto.md

       metadata contexts.
 Servers SHOULD NOT reuse existing metadata context IDs.

+    The syntax of the query string is not specified, except that implementations MUST support adding and removing individual metadata contexts by simply listing their names.

 #### Option reply types

 These values are used in the "reply type" field, sent by the server